-The faculty listed here are expected to participate in this fall's program.
-The list may be altered at the discretion of The CUNY Graduate Center Language Reading Program depending upon enrollment patterns and needs.
+The faculty listed here teach at various times through the course of the year.
+The list may be altered at the discretion of the Language Reading Program depending upon enrollment patterns and program needs and goals.

-DIANA TOMAN, whose training has been both in the sciences (Princeton) and the humanities (Fordham University) received her degrees from Fordham University (Psychology and Comparative Literature) and has taught Comparative Literature at Queens College as well as all levels of German (Queens College, Hunter College and Jewish Theological Seminary).
+Diana Toman, a native German speaker, whose training has been both in the sciences (Princeton) and the humanities (Fordham University) received her degrees from Fordham University (Psychology and Comparative Literature) and has taught Comparative Literature as well as all levels of German (throughout the CUNY system and Jewish Theological Seminary).
 Diana is also the Program Coordinator for the Language Reading Program.